-On the trek, set up a fire and see if you can get the child to cook a small meal.
+On the trek, see if you can get the child to cook a small meal.
 Make them self sufficient and set out tasks for them.
 For example, talking to a few locals and getting directions could be a task.
 Pouring over a map and locating spots on the way could be another.
 Cleaning litter from the trail could be another.

 Kids at this age love organizing things.
 Get them to organize the gears for the trek, or the food.
 With digital/mobile cameras you could get them to photograph the trek as they see it!

 When children are eight or nine, they are strong enough for a four/five day Himalayan trek.